Elmifarah1/Farah-Travels/README.md

 ## Admin Panel

 Through Django's built-in Administration Panel, administrators have full control over the data submitted to the website by registered users.
-To access the Admin panel, the administrator appends '/admin/' to the website's URL, resulting in https://8000-elmifarah1-farahtravels-l9xrnkqc3j5.ws.codeinstitute-ide.net/admin.com/admin/.
+To access the Admin panel, the administrator appends '/admin/' to the website's URL, resulting in [Admin Panel](https://8000-elmifarah1-farahtravels-l9xrnkqc3j5.ws.codeinstitute-ide.net/admin.com/admin/) .
 A username and password are required to log in.

 For Farah Travels, administrator approval is required to book or view trips and to also ensure the site remains on topic and free from spam.
 Registered, logged-in users have instant access to create trips and view trips.